Samuel Beatty (general): Civil War service

-When the Civil War erupted, he formed a volunteer unit that mustered in as Company A of the 19th Ohio Infantry—the "Canton Light Guards."
-Beatty was elected as the regiment's first colonel.
-After initial organization and training at the local fairgrounds, the regiment was transported to Camp Chase in Columbus, Ohio, for additional drilling.
-Beatty led the 19th Ohio in a series of battles in western Virginia, including the Battle of Rich Mountain.
-He fought at the Battle of Shiloh in the spring of 1862.
-He subsequently commanded a brigade (11th Brigade, Fifth Division, II Corps) in the Army of the Cumberland at the Battle of Perryville in Kentucky that autumn.
+When the Civil War erupted, Samuel Beatty helped form a volunteer unit that mustered in as Company A of the 19th Ohio Infantry—the "Canton Light Guards."
+Beatty was elected as the regiment's first colonel on 29 May 1861 After initial organization and training at the local fairgrounds, the regiment was transported to Camp Chase in Columbus, Ohio, for additional drilling.
+Beatty led the 19th Ohio in a series of battles in western Virginia, including the Battle of Rich Mountain - where his good conduct was cited in General William Rosecrans' official report.
+The 19th Ohio was originally mustered for only ninety days so returned to Ohio to muster out in August 1861.